AI Classification

 reviewThreshold | 0.70 | Minimum vector similarity score to accept a match |

 Adjust these in Settings based on your comfort level.
 Lower autoPromoteThreshold = less manual review but more risk of misclassification.
+Raise to 0.91+ if you want to keep the pre-Phase-2 behavior where the LLM never auto-promotes.

 Expense tracking